botpress/botpress/docs/guide/docs/getting_started/nlu.md

   entities: [] }
 ```

-We could very easily add a condition similar to the one below in the entry point node of the bot so that if the user starts the conversation with something like "*Who's the best player?*", it would redirect him straight to the `leaderboard` flow.
+We could very easily add a condition similar to the one below in the entry point node of the bot so that if the user starts the conversation with something like "_Who's the best player?_", it would redirect him straight to the `leaderboard` flow.

-![Final flow][nluFlow]
+![Final flow][nluflow]

 ```js
 event.nlu.intent.name === 'leaderboard'